-Can Non-Marital Property Become Marital Property?
+Can Non-Marital Property Become Marital Property in South Carolina?

 Absolutely.
 When this happens, it is called “transmutation.”
 Transmutation happens in a number of ways.
-First, if non-marital property is mixed with marital property so that it is no longer traceable, it becomes marital property.
+First, if the non-marital property is mixed with the marital property so that it is no longer traceable, it becomes marital property.
 An easy example is where non-marital money is placed into a bank account with marital money, and then after a series of debits and credits, there is no way to know which of the monies are actually left.
-Second, if property is jointly titled, it can become marital property.
-So, if Husband owns a house before the marriage, and then during the marriage he puts his Wife on the deed, then the house may become marital.
+Second, if the property is jointly titled, it can become marital property.
+So, if the Husband owns a house before the marriage, and then during the marriage, he puts his Wife on the deed, then the house may become marital.
 Finally, if the property is used by the couple in support of the marriage or in some other way that establishes that the parties intended to make it marital property, then the non-marital property can be transmuted into marital property.
 This last form of transmutation is a little trickier to identify and will be decided by the family court judge on a case-by-case basis.
 Your family court lawyer will help you build your argument as to whether the property was transmuted or not.

 South Carolina is not a “community property” state.
 The court will split the marital property 50-50 in some cases, but in others, it will give a greater share to one party because it feels doing so is “equitable.”
 If you or your spouse is contemplating divorce or separation, contact the family law attorneys at Futeral & Nelson to schedule a consultation and find out exactly where you stand.